Port

 Meals not included

-Walk through history and nature as you discover the heart and soul of Alaska's coastal communities in this 'rain forest city'.
-From soaring eagles to the tiniest vole, from the first peoples of Sitka to today's modern residents, from forest to shoreline, all elements combine here to form a unique frontier town.
-Discover how the first people thrived here, while successive waves of Russians and Americans were drawn to this rich confluence of land and sea to harvest its bounty and make their own mark.
-You can still see the spires of Russian Orthodoxy in the heart of small-town Sitka, while towering totems perch on the edge of the Pacific Ocean.
+Discover how the first people thrived here while successive waves of Russians and Americans were drawn to this rich confluence of land and sea to harvest its bounty and make their own mark.
+You can still see the spires of Russian Orthodoxy in the heart of small-town Sitka and towering totems perch on the edge of the Pacific Ocean.

 Beginning at the Alaska Raptor Center, learn how handlers nurse injured bald eagles back to health for release back into the wild.
 Enjoy up-close encounters with these majestic birds of prey.

-A river runs through Sitka National Historical Park's lush rain forest, representing both the start and end of the life cycle of many species, including salmon.
-As you walk beneath giant spruce along totem-lined trails, learn how salmon are part of the food chain for both humans and animals, and even for the soil itself.
 Moving to the park's shoreline, search for wild bald eagles, ravens and other mammals.
-When the tide allows, explore a rich intertidal zone that abounds with life, while keeping a sharp eye out for interesting beach finds.
-Totems escort you to the park exit, and you'll learn how this place has been home to Tlingit, Russian and American peoples.
+When the tide allows, explore a rich intertidal zone that abounds with life and keep a sharp eye out for interesting beach finds.
+Totems escort you to the park exit, where you'll learn how this place has been home to Tlingit, Russian and American peoples.

 Notes: